 - 1 tbsp corn starch

-- Heat a pan over medium heat, add a drizzle of oil to the pan
+- Heat a pan over medium heat, cover the bottom of the pan with a thin layer of high heat oil

 - Cook the beef in 2 batches, transfer to a plate